Neratinib (By mouth)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: If you miss a dose of this medicine, skip the missed dose and take your next dose at your usual time.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not take a proton pump inhibitor (including lansoprazole) or H2 blocker (including cimetidine) together with this medicine.
+- Do not take a proton pump inhibitor (including lansoprazole) together with this medicine.
 Ask your doctor which stomach medicines are safe for you to take.

 - Some foods and medicines can affect how neratinib works.
 Tell your doctor if you are using any of the following: